sourcegraph/about/content/blogposts/2024/announcing-prompt-library.md

 # Conclusion

 Prompt Library is available starting today.
-Get started by heading over to [Sourcegraph Cody's web UI](https://sourcegraph.com/cody/chat).
+Get started and create prompts for your use cases by visiting the [Prompt Library](https://sourcegraph.com/prompts) section of your Sourcegraph instance.

 If you haven't used Cody yet, you can learn more about it and download it from the [Cody website](https://sourcegraph.com/cody).